srwaggon/mocha/README.md

 - [x] The game client proposes to move an entities upon key-press.
 - [x] Server entity movements are propagated to clients.
 - [x] When a client connects, a new entity is created for that client.
+- [x] The server associates incoming packets with the sender.
-- [ ] When a client disconnects, their entity is removed.
+- [x] When a client disconnects, their entity is removed.
+- [x] Server sends data to clients beyond the first
 - [ ] The server forgets a client when it disconnects, and does not continue to send it messages.
 - [ ] If a player asks for a non-existent entity, server responds with Entity Removed
-- [ ] Server sends data to clients beyond the first

 ## Ideas
 * Architect by layer